-A popular transit city in the UAE, Dubai is conveniently located for travelers who are looking to cut costs on flights to the other side of the world.
+A popular transit city in the UAE, Dubai is conveniently located for travelers looking to cut costs on flights to the other side of the world.
 If you have flown with Emirates, you will be more than cognizant of this.
 More than being a common location for OFWs looking to build their lives, the country is booming with accessible tourist spots perfect for a day’s worth trip.

-If you’re going to be using the metro for an entire day, hopping in and out of it would be as easy as getting a day pass.
-You can also use the day pass for the trams and busses.
+If you’re going to be using the metro for an entire day, hopping in and out of it, it would be as easy as getting a day pass.
+You can also use the day pass for the trams and buses.
 Currently, this is priced at 20 AED or approximately P275.
 Once you have purchased the day pass, you may avail of its validity until the end of the day, midnight, of its purchase.

 Quick Places to Visit

 Dubai Mall is considered the largest mall establishment globally.
 Once you step outside the Dubai Mall station at the metro, it takes approximately 15 to 20 minutes of walking until you reach the mall itself.
 While it can be a long walk, it surely is worth the effort, especially because of the view you get to experience while you go through the tunnel-like façade of the entryway.
 You can enjoy the view of high-rise buildings as you are leisurely walking (or standing on the walking escalator).

 It is easy to spend a couple of hours inside the mall itself.
 The number of shops inside the mall would give you many options, from high-end to street fashion purchases.
 Once you’re exhausted, a portion of the mall is also dedicated to dining options.
 One of the great things about Dubai is the diversity of food options brought by its even more diverse working population.

 If you’re looking to spend a bit of money seeing insane wildlife, there is a large viewing aquarium inside the mall.